kev-landry/Devkick-wordpress-theme/README.md

 Creating a wordpress theme from scratch.

 The aim of this theme is to make it simple to developpers to setup a blog and only care about what the tutorials, articles they want to write about.
-The look tends to be minimalistic and only hightlight what is important.
+The look tends to be minimalistic and only hightlight what is important.</br>
-The second purpose of this project is to progress my wordpress skill by developping it from nothing ;)
+The second purpose of this project is to progress in wordpress skill ;)

 <h2>External resources</h2>